SkyLeite/SpotifyFM/README.md

 module.exports = {
     user: '', // Your Last.FM username
     token: '', // Your Last.FM API Token (see 'Tokens')
-    clientId: '', // Your Spotify client ID
+    clientId: '', // Your Spotify client ID (see 'Tokens')
-    clientSecret: '' // Your Spotify client secret
+    clientSecret: '' // Your Spotify client secret (see 'Tokens') }
-}
 ```